Ashwin-DevAsh/rPay/README.md

    - Follow the prompts to complete the payment and load money into your wallet.

 4. **Making Payments:**
-   - Navigate to the "Send Money" section to make payments within the college premises.
+   - Navigate to the "Pay Money" section to make payments within the college premises.

 ## Why rPay?